vshn/k8ify/README.md

 ## Conversion

-_Details about the conversion process will be documented here once we have a first somewhat stable implementation._
+The conversion process is documented in-depth in [Conversion](./docs/conversion.md).

 ## Testing